 Please visit our COVID-19 page for more detailed information and current hours of operation.

-Glaucoma describes eye disorders that involve damage to the optic nerve, which sends visual signals from your eye to your brain.
-This loss of nerve tissue can result in loss of vision.
+Glaucoma describes eye disorders involving damage to the optic nerve, which sends visual signals to your brain.
+This loss of nerve tissue can result in a loss of vision over time.

 Primary open-angle glaucoma is one of the most common forms of glaucoma.
-It results from an increased pressure inside the eye, which can lead to optic nerve damage.
+It results from increased pressure in the eye, which can lead to optic nerve damage.
 Increased pressure can build slowly and be difficult to detect in everyday life.
-It may start by affecting only your peripheral vision alone.
+In its early stages, it may affect your peripheral vision alone.
 But, with time, it could lead to complete vision loss or even blindness.

-Acute angle-closure glaucoma, when compared to primary open-angle glaucoma, is not as common, but can develop much more quickly.
-If you are experiencing intense eye pain, redness in your eye, blurred vision, or nausea, you may need immediate medical attention.
+Acute angle-closure glaucoma, when compared to primary open-angle glaucoma, is not as common, but does progress more quickly.
+If you are experiencing intense eye pain, redness, blurred vision, or nausea, you may need immediate, medical attention.
 This form of glaucoma is an emergency and needs to be treated right away.